Resource Management Plans

 The Bureau of Land Management creates Resource Management Plans for planning areas to guide their decision-making about the lands they manage.

 Following two decades of successful advocacy and precedent-setting legal action led by ONDA, in 2018 the BLM is working on the Southeastern Oregon Resource Management Plan Amendment.

 The process will create the blueprint for how nearly 5 million acres in southeastern Oregon — including beloved places in the Owyhee Canyonlands like Leslie Gulch, Three Forks and Birch Creek — are managed.

 For public lands advocates, getting involved in the Resource Management Planning process is one of the most important opportunities to shape how lands are managed for decades to come.
 This process provides the chance to help protect sage-grouse habitat, determine where off-road vehicles can and cannot travel, and protect wild desert places to camp, hike and bird.

-Three main issues – Lands with Wilderness Characteristics, Off-Road Vehicle and Travel Management, and Livestock Grazing – will be addressed in the SEORMP process.
+Three main issues – Lands with Wilderness Characteristics, Off-Road Vehicle and Travel Management, and Livestock Grazing – will be addressed in this amendment process.

 Understand these and you’ll have the background to provide substantive input that the BLM needs to consider.

 Sign up today to join over 400 people committed to taking action, and we’ll let you know how you can make your voice heard – and amplify our impact – during this once-in-a-generation desert planning process.